nuuuwan/news_lk3_data/README.md

 *2025-09-16 10:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/112558/sri-lankas-pmi-for-august-expands) · `en`

-The Central Bank of Sri Lanka’s (CBSL) purchasing manager’s report for August 2025 has shown that the manufacturing index expanded to 55.2 in the month of August this year.
+The Central Bank of Sri Lanka’s (CBSL) Purchasing Managers’ Index for Manufacturing (PMI – Manufacturing) recorded an index value of 55.2 in August 2025.

-◼️
+The CBSL said that most of the sub-indices expanded on a month-on-month basis which contributed to the expansion of the PMI.

+The report indicated that the increase in new orders and production was mainly attributable to the manufacture of food and beverage sectors.

+Meanwhile, the employment sub-index remained positive in August 2025, indicating favourable employment conditions, as per the CBSL report.

+The services Purchasing Manager’s Index (PMI) indicated a further expansion in service activities in August 2025 as reflected by the Business Activity Index, which recorded an index value of 68.9.

+Furthermore, new businesses increased in August 2025 primarily due to the expansions observed in wholesale and retail trade, and financial services related activities.

+...

 [Data](articles/00a50fad.json)